top of page

 • What conditions do you treat?

 We treat any musculoskeletal condition.
-Common conditions include: 1) Spine-Related Issues Low Back Pain Neck Pain Upper Back Pain/Rib Pain Disc Herniations Arthritis and Degeneration 2) Postural Issues 3) Shoulder Pain Rotator Cuff Injuries Frozen Shoulder 4) Elbow, Wrist, and Hand Pain Carpal Tunnel Syndrome Tennis/Golfer's Elbow 5) Hip Pain 6) Knee Pain Jumper's Knee ACL/MCL/LCL Injuries Meniscus Injuries 7) Leg Pain and Sciatica 8) Foot and Ankle Pain Plantar Fasciitis 9) Jaw Pain and Headaches 10) Sprains and Strains 11) Tendinitis and Tendinopathy
+Common conditions include: 1) Spine-Related Issues Low Back Pain Neck Pain Upper Back Pain/Rib Pain Disc Herniations Arthritis and Degeneration 2) Postural Issues 3) Shoulder Pain Rotator Cuff Injuries Frozen Shoulder 4) Elbow, Wrist, and Hand Pain Carpal Tunnel Syndrome Tennis/Golfer's Elbow 5) Hip Pain 6) Knee Pain Jumper's Knee ACL/MCL/LCL Injuries Meniscus Injuries 7) Leg Pain and Sciatica 8) Foot and Ankle Pain Plantar Fasciitis 9) Sprains and Strains 10) Tendinitis and Tendinopathy

 • Are visits covered by insurance?

-Chiropractic services are covered by most health insurance plans and are also able to be charged to health spending accounts (HSAs).
-At the end of your appointment you will be given a receipt which you can submit to your insurance for reimbursement.
+Our services are partially covered by most health insurance plans and are also able to be charged to health spending accounts (HSAs).
+After your appointment, you will be provided with a receipt which you can submit to your insurance for reimbursement.
 Coverage varies depending on your personal insurance policy, so please check with your insurance provider for specific details.

 • Do I have to get my back cracked or adjusted?